superdesk/web-publisher/docs/fixtures.rst

 Setting up demo theme
 ---------------------------------------------

-To make it easier to start with the WebPublisher, we created a simple demo theme.
+To make it easier to start with the Web Publisher, we created a simple demo theme.
 To set this theme as an active one, you need to execute the following console command in terminal: